-LMSWs can provide clients advice and information, but they often cannot offer counseling except under the supervision of an LCSW or licensed psychologist.
+LMSWs can provide clients support and information, but they often cannot offer counseling except under the supervision of an LCSW or licensed psychologist.
 LMSWs often need to pursue LCSW licensure to advance further in their careers.

 LCSWs have more advanced clinical skills and experience, and are licensed to practice counseling as well as general social work.
 They are licensed to diagnose and to treat mental health disorders, though they are not licensed to prescribe medications.

 Finally, LCSWs are licensed to practice independently and to supervise LMSWs.

 The LMSW vs. LCSW decision depends on your personal, career, and financial goals.
 An LCSW tends to earn more than an LMSW, and has more professional autonomy.